AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 ### June 8, 2016
 1. Need to find a way to hook up the piezoelectric in a way that doesn't damage it.
 Durability isn't its strong suit.
 (I had to solder a new wire on the old one a few days back, maybe thicker wires are a meaningful upgrade?).
 2. Potential Milestone: Can we indicate that rain has begun falling 10 seconds after it starts?
+3. Bought a few parts.
+Two PVC pipes, one 3/4", one 1" at 5 feet long each.
+Carriage bolt as a potential cap  (by cutting off the head of the bolt), PVC cement, and a sprinkler.
+4. The 3/4" pipe is basically perfect for the piezo element, which slides right in.
+Just needs a little bit of adhesive on the edges.
+The 1" tube could possibly be used for added insulation around the 3/4" tube (needs a bit of sanding).
+5. Carriage bolt's acoustics are questionable.
+Need to look into machining a custom aluminum cap ASAP.
+6. Oscillating sprinkler was cheap and, per reviews, breaks easily.
+That said, we don't need oscaillation, so this should be fine.

 ***